richelbilderbeek/paper_critical_ai/docs/dialogue.md

 ## **Q0**.
 Describe the conclusion

-- A conclusing drawn from the data is that the extreme body masses are likelier to survive.
+- A conclusion drawn from the data is that the extreme body masses are likelier to survive.
 Would you agree that the data supports this claim?